コンテンツにスキップ

 IMG_3244

-Sakai : I'm totally different too.
-There's a difference between when I'm given a project and I have to think about the choreography and when I create my own work.
-There's a difference between dancing my own solo and dancing choreographed by a choreographer.
-When I dance my own solo, I don't do detailed choreography because it's often a live performance where I improvise with the music.
-We discuss the general flow and structure of the dance, and in my case, I decide on a rule that I won't do this.
-I start dancing by feeling something from the environment, such as the sound at that moment or the distance from the audience.
-It's a feeling of doing it with the determination to compete and stand up with your body, which comes out when you tune into the situation from the inside to the outside.
+Sakai : I'm completely different too.
+First of all, when I'm given a theme and I'm thinking of choreography, it's different from when I create my own work.
+It's also different when I dance my own solo and when I'm choreographed by a choreographer.
+When I dance my own solo, I often do live performances where I improvise with the music, so I don't choreograph in detail.
+We discuss the general flow and composition, and in my case, I dance with a promise that I won't do this.
+I start dancing when I sense something from the sound at that time, the distance from the audience, or the environment.
+It's a feeling of competing with my body that comes out when I tune from the inside to the outside situation, and I do it with the determination to stand up.

 SIRAGA_SAKAI_2

--Please tell us how you felt after rehearsals started.
+-Please tell us how you felt when rehearsals began.

-Shirakami : (both choreographing and being choreographed) by myself.
+Shirakami : (The choreographer and the person being choreographed) are both me.
 It's like a mirror.
-I talk to Mr. Sakai every time.
-I have time to reevaluate myself, input what I'm good at, the choices I usually make, and output more.
+I talk with Sakai every time.
+It's like I'm reexamining myself, taking in what I'm good at and the choices I always make, and then I have the time to output them.

-Sakai : Mr. Shirakami has an exquisite sense of pause, so if you give him even the slightest chance, he'll end up with a ``Shirakami style.''
-I want to be careful about how to give direction, how to create gaps, while trying not to leave any gaps.
-Usually, it's more fun to style something that suits the person, but if I did that this time, I would be drawn to the dancer because she has such a strong personality and appearance.
+Sakai : Shirakami-san has an exquisite sense of timing, so if you give her even the slightest bit of space, it becomes "Shirakami-style".
+I want to be careful about how I direct her while trying not to give her that space.
+Usually, it's more fun to style something that suits the person, but this time, if I did that, she would be pulled along by the dancer's strong personality and presence.

 SIRAGA_SAKAI_4

-Shirakami : I hope I can bring out new sides as both a choreographer and a dancer.
-When we were talking about it while making it, we found ourselves saying, ``I've never done this before...''
-I'm trying.
-Mr. Sakai's armor was largely removed (lol).
-I'm the type of person who will fall to hell, so I have to fall to the very bottom (lol).
+Shirakami : I hope I can show new sides of myself both as a choreographer and as a dancer.
+As we discuss and create the piece, we end up thinking, "I've never done this before..."
+We're taking on a new challenge.
+We've taken off most of Sakai-san's armor (laughs).
+I'm the type of person who will fall to hell, so I have to fall to the very bottom (laughs).

-Sakai : I think I'm cool because I'm quite misinformed (lol).
+Sakai : I think I'm cool because I'm quite a bit of a fool (laughs).

-―Where does the name of the performance “Stick & uS!!” come from?
+-Where does the title of the performance "Stick & uS!!" ~Us and the Stick~ come from?

 -You actually use a stick, right?

 Sakai : Yes.
-Also, as Mr. (Katsuhiro) Ohira of ST Spot Yokohama wrote on the flyer, the theme is "to seek motivation from outside."
-Weave a story using not only what comes from within, but also something from outside.
+Also, as Mr. Ohira (Masahiro) of ST Spot Yokohama wrote on the flyer, the theme is "seeking motivation from the outside."
+Weave a story using something from the outside, not just something that comes from within yourself.
 Being choreographed is also an external stimulus.
-Although I think the characters are different from Shirakami-san, we do have a lot in common, such as using a lot of props.
+While I think that Shirakami and I have different characters, we have quite a few things in common, such as using a lot of props.

--This performance is sponsored by ST Spot Yokohama Steep Slope Studio and co-sponsored by Yokohama City, and is part of a project called "SS Simple Stories."
-The premise is that it will be performed again with minimal (simple) technical work.
-In October, it will be performed at the Naka Studio of the partner KAAT Kanagawa Arts Theater, and a repeat performance is scheduled for February next year at ST Spot Yokohama.
+-This time, the performance is sponsored by ST Spot Yokohama Steep Slope Studio and co-sponsored by Yokohama City, and is part of a project called "SS Simple Stories."
+It is based on the premise of "minimal (simple) technical work and re-performance."
+In October, it will be performed at the middle studio of the affiliated KAAT Kanagawa Arts Theater, and is scheduled to be re-performed at ST Spot Yokohama in February next year.

 Sakai : The scale of the venue is different.

-Shirakami : It can no longer fit into ST...
+Shiragami : It no longer fits into ST...

-Sakai : We're both conscious of that when we're making it.
-I was somehow predicting that I would start in a large place and move on to a small place.
+Sakai : I think we were both conscious of that when we were making it.
+We were kind of predicting that we would start with something big and then move on to something smaller.

--Although the styles of both of you are different, I get the impression that you are always aware of the concept of space when creating your works.
-I think they are creating it with a clear image in mind.
+- Although you both have different styles, I have the impression that you are always conscious of "space" when you create.
+I think you create with a clear image in mind.

-Sakai : I can't create unless I have a concrete image of the space.
+Sakai : I can't create something unless I have a concrete image of the space.

 Sakai : That's right.
-The way the music resonates depends on the size of the space, and in this size the song may come out too bright.
-It's a balance.
+The way music resonates changes depending on the size of the space, and sometimes a certain song sounds dull in a certain size.
+It's all about balance.

 SIRAGA_SAKAI_7